AJGamesArchive/flash-cards-system/README.md

 - Database Schema & Migrations: ``./database``
 - Author: **Alex Ward**

+## Notes

+- Testing is very unfinished and kinda broken as I just ahven't had the time to put into it recently.
+- All core data required for the system to function is seeded into the database upon migration.
+- Both API & Web Client should be fully featured and working.
+- The docker containers are mostly done, however, the server doesn't access the database and I'm not sure if the client can access the API.
+These containers haven't been tested for over a moth.
+- The API will require you to be running **Node v18** as 1 dependency hasen't been updated to Node v20+ yet.

 # Setup & Commands

 ## Setup

 - Install Yarn Package Manager: ``npm install -g yarn`` or ``choco install yarn``
-- Ensure you're running **NodeJS v18** - *Unfortunately needed for one dependency that is yet to be updated to Node20*
+- Ensure you're running **NodeJS v18** - *Unfortunately needed for one dependency that is yet to be updated to Node20+*
 - Clone Repo: ``git clone https://github.com/AJGamesArchive/flash-cards-system.git``
 - Install Dependencies: ``yarn install``
 - Create a ``.env`` file in the ``./server`` workspace based off the ``.env.example``